nhauke/pokemon-go/README.md

 Help: pokemon-go help
 Other go commands should also work with their pokemon-go counterpart
 As a feature, pokemon-go also accepts and will run most Go files
+Several test .pgo files have been uploaded in the test directory